Table of Contents

-Without getting into much details, Reddit is nothing more than a giant marketing machine with a ton of marketers, PRs, small business owners and growth hackers who are trying to penetrate Reddit's defences (which we'll discuss below and in general throughout Reddit Secrets) at any given time.
-That's what this Reddit tutorial is about.
+Without getting into much detail, Reddit is nothing more than a giant marketing machine with a ton of marketers, PRs, small business owners, and growth hackers who are trying to penetrate Reddit’s defenses (which we’ll discuss below and in general throughout Reddit Secrets) at any given time.
+That’s what this Reddit tutorial is about.

-And by "penetrating Reddit's defences" I mean manipulating your submission's score.
-That's why there are manual and automatic protection mechanisms in place.
-How to use Reddit to promote your blog if you can't even submit your link ?
+And by “penetrating Reddit’s defenses” I mean manipulating your submission’s score.
+That’s why there are manual and automatic protection mechanisms in place.
+How to use Reddit to promote your blog if you can’t even submit your link?

 There are two types of spam protection on Reddit – Manual and Automatic.

-The manual line of defence are the moderators who watch for any non-trustworthy submissions like people trying to directly advertise their product or blog there.
-You want to advertise ?
-Buy an ad from them. :) That's probably the dumbest way to use Reddit to drive traffic though, unless you have a substantial funding backing you.
-A better way would be to buy reddit upvotes, for example.
-Or even buy reddit accounts ?
+The manual line of defense is the moderators who watch for any non-trustworthy submissions like people trying to directly advertise their product or blog there.
+Do you want to advertise?
+Buy an ad from them. 🙂 That’s probably the dumbest way to use Reddit to drive traffic though, unless you have substantial funding backing you.
+A better way would be to buy Reddit upvotes, for example.
+Or even buy Reddit accounts?

-Reddit's Filter is the automatic protection system that determines whether your submission will be accepted or not.
-And it's brutal.
-If your submission gets caught by the spam filter, you wouldn't even see that.
-After you click submit, you'll see your post "Live" but in fact it wouldn't be live until approved by the system.
-The only way to see if your link is actually there is to log out and search for your submission in the sub-reddit's list.
-If it's not - you are screwed.
+Reddit’s Filter is the automatic protection system that determines whether your submission will be accepted or not.
+And it’s brutal.
+If your submission gets caught by the spam filter, you won’t even see that.
+After you click submit, you’ll see your post “Live” but in fact, it wouldn’t be live until approved by the system.
+The only way to see if your link is actually there is to log out and search for your submission in the subreddit’s list.
+If it’s not – you are screwed.

 3.5 Reasons to Get Caught by the Filter

-The different sub-reddits have different filter rules and there are different factors that increase the chance to get caught in the filter, including lack of action diversity and low account karma.
+The different subreddits have different filter rules and there are different factors that increase the chance of getting caught in the filter, including lack of action diversity and low account karma.

 And here’s where the karma comes in place – every marketer wants to be able to post as many links as he wants and upvote as much as necessary while using Reddit.
 If not careful though, his journey will be short.